Anish2906/Currency-Convertor/README.md

 💱 Currency Converter

 A React project using Vite and Tailwind CSS.
-This project demonstrates my front-end development skills by creating a real-time currency converter with a clean, responsive interface.
+This project demonstrates my front-end development skills by creating a real-time currency converter with a clean and responsive interface.

 🌟 Features